Terms and Conditions

-The IHC Art Awards - “Holdsworth Charitable Trust Scholarship” 2024
+The IHC Art Awards - “Holdsworth Charitable Trust Scholarship” 2025

-The Holdsworth Charitable Trust Scholarship (the Scholarship Award) is a new Award being introduced in 2024.
-The Scholarship Award is for Art Studios(Studios) only to enter (please see the definition for Studio below).
+The Holdsworth Charitable Trust Scholarship (the Scholarship Award) was an Award introduced in 2024.
+The Scholarship Award is for Art Studios (Studios) only to enter (please see the definition for Studio below).
 Studios can submit up to a maximum of three artworks, by different artists.
-Any one of the three artworks submitted will also be eligible for first, second or third place or the L’affare People’s Choice Award winner.

-The prize money is $5,000 and will go to the winning Studio and not to the artists.
+The prize money is $5,000 and will go to the winning Studio and not to the artist(s).
 The prize money can be used at the Studio’s discretion but could be used towards materials, equipment, or a contribution towards additional tutor salaries.

 Definition of “Studio(s)”

-Art Studio means a room or workspace for artists or artisans, including individuals or groups that are either being taught art or are practicing arts(painting, drawing, pottery, craft etc) or skilled in an applied art or craft.
-This includes Art Studios and / or other organisations or providers that provide group art classes.
+Art Studio means a room or workspace for artists or artisans, including individuals or groups that are either being taught art or are practicing arts (painting, drawing, pottery, craft etc) or skilled in an applied art or craft.
+This includes art studios and / or other organisations or providers that provide group art classes.

 1. Eligibility